-1. People living unsheltered were brought inside through increase availability of non-congregate shelter beds, outreach workers to help access and remove barriers to entry.
+1. Unsheltered persons were brought inside through increased availability of non-congregate shelter beds (FEMA), outreach workers to help access & remove barriers to entry.
 The GA temporary housing program was modified to move away from categorical eligibility, allowing for more Vermonters to qualify for motel vouchers.
 Additional waivers and rule variances were implemented to reduce barriers to entering shelter.

-2. Congregate emergency shelters were assessed on ability screen, quarantine and isolate guests, point in time counts of hyper-vulnerable guests, ability to expand bed counts, access to supplies, sanitation efforts, planning for staffing shortages, connections with health care providers, and street outreach efforts.
+Congregate emergency shelters were assessed on ability screen, quarantine and isolate guests, point-in-time counts of hyper-vulnerable guests, ability to expand bed counts, access to supplies, sanitation efforts, planning for staffing shortages, connections with health care providers, and street outreach efforts.
 As needed, funds to purchase HEPA filter air cleaners were given and all were supplied with soap, hand sanitizer, cleaning supplies, PPE, and thermometers.
-Shelter bed capacity was reduced, non-congregate shelters were opened and hours of operation were extended in many programs.
+Congregate shelter bed capacity was reduced, non-congregate shelters expanded with hours of operation extended in many programs.
 Shelters received COVID-19 supplemental funding to support implementing requirements and guidelines for hygiene promotion, sanitation, and social distancing.
-Funding helped expanding or relocating community-based shelter operations, add staffing with hazard pay and training to plan and respond to the crisis, and new or expanded essential services for non-congregate guests.
+ESG-CV funds helped to expand or relocate community-based shelter operations, add staffing with hazard pay and training to plan and respond to the crisis, and new or expanded essential services for noncongregate guests.
 Public Health guidance and protocols included training; Isolation/Quarantine housing including transportation in partnership with local ambulance services.

-3. Transitional Housing projects for Veterans, DV and Youth received training and technical assistance in partnership with the VT Department of Health to implement safety protocols.
-Additional resources, changes in guidance and protocols were disseminated on weekly calls and alternative housing for isolation and quarantine due to COVID was established including transportation for guests was provided in partnership with local ambulance services.
+3. Transitional Housing projects for Veterans, DV and Youth received training & technical assistance in partnership with VT Department of Health to implement safety protocols.
+Additional resources and changes in guidance and protocols were disseminated on weekly calls and alternative housing for isolation/quarantine due to COVID were established including transportation for guests was provided in partnership with local ambulance services.

-FY2021 CoC Application Page 27 11/05/2021 ------------------------ --------- ------------
+FY2021 CoC Application Page 27 11/15/2021 ------------------------ --------- ------------